UN Global Compact COP guidance for members

 The Basic Guide to the COP provides a guide for smaller and less experienced companies to communicate their progress by following simple steps and suggested topics that meet a minimum level of disclosure in accordance with COP requirements.
 The Basic COP Template provides an outline for a COP which meets the requirements for reporting at GC Active Level.

 The Global Compact encourages companies to use other complementary reporting frameworks to create their COPs as they see fit.
-For example, the GRI G3.1 or G4 Guidelines are a recommended option for communicating progress on the ten principles at any level.
+For example, the G4 Guidelines are a recommended option for communicating progress on the ten principles at any level.

 Advanced Level COPs